drghirlanda/alex/Docs/AlexManual.md

 - **AskID** determines whether the subject is asked to provide an ID code.
 (This can be useful to give credit.)

+- **IDText** Text used to ask for ID.
+Default is "Please enter your participant ID".
+The string ", then press enter:" is added to this text.

 - **AskAge** and **AskSex** do what you think they do.

 - **AskRace** asks subjects to check their own 'race or ethnicity'